Combinatorial Hopf Algebras of Simplicial Complexes: Introduction

 As defined in~\cite{abs:chagdse}, a \emph{combinatorial Hopf algebra} is a pair $(\mathcal{H}, \zeta)$ where $\mathcal{H}$ is a graded connected Hopf algebra over some field, $\K$, and $\zeta: \mathcal{H} \to\K$ is an algebra map called a \emph{character of $\mathcal H$}.
 Combinatorial Hopf algebras (CHAs) typically have bases indexed by combinatorial objects.
 Moreover, characters of a CHA often give rise to enumerative information about these combinatorial objects.

 The emerging field of combinatorial Hopf algebras provides an appropriate environment to study subjects with a rich combinatorial structure that originate in other areas of mathematics such as topology, algebra, and geometry.
 In this paper we study simplicial complexes by endowing them with a Hopf algebra structure.
-This Hopf algebra, which we denote by $\A$, has been defined in~\cite{gsj:gdsrh}, but the character defined there differs from the characters we will define here.

-The Hopf algebra of graphs $\mathcal G$, studied in \cite{s:iha,hm:ihag,bs:ai}, has a similar Hopf structure as the one we will use.
-Here we will provide a cancellation-free formula for the antipode of $\A$ and we show how this antipode generalizes the one for $\mathcal G$.
-Also, we will explore colorings associated with simplicial complexes.
-Then, making use of characters, we will derive some combinatorial identities.
-In particular, in Theorem \ref{genacyclic} we will obtain a generalized version of Stanley's $(-1)$-color theorem \cite{s:aog}.
+This Hopf algebra, which we denote by $\A$, turns out to be a sub Hopf algebra of the hypergraph Hopf algebra studied in~\cite{gsj:gdsrh}.
+Moreover, the Hopf algebra of graphs $\mathcal G$, studied in \cite{s:iha,hm:ihag,bs:ai}, is a sub Hopf algebra of $\A$.
+For each positive integer $s$, we define a CHA structure on $\A$.
+One of the main results of this paper provides a cancellation-free formula for the antipode of $\A$, and we show how this antipode generalizes the one for $\mathcal G$.

-A beautiful result in~\cite{abs:chagdse} associates a quasi-symmetric function to every object in a CHA.
-This quasi-symmetric function often encodes important information about the CHA.
-In the case of graphs, one obtains Stanley's chromatic symmetric function.
-In our case, the quasi-symmetric functions that we obtain encode colorings of the simplicial complex as well its $f$-vector.
+A beautiful result in~\cite{abs:chagdse} associates a quasisymmetric function to every element in a CHA.
+This quasisymmetric function often encodes important information about the CHA.
+In the case of graphs, one can obtain Stanley's chromatic symmetric function.
+In our case, the quasisymmetric functions that we obtain encode colorings of the simplicial complex as well as its $f$-vector.
+We should point out that the $f$-vector is recovered using several of these quasisymmetric functions associated to the simplicial complex.
+This is one advantage of having a family of CHAs instead using just one.
+These quasisymmetric functions give rise to polynomials via principal specializations.
+They were used in~\cite{dmn:vcsc} to study vertex colorings of simplicial complexes in connection with polynomial identities in the Stanley-Reisner ring associated to the simplicial complex.
+Here we use the polynomials to give a generalization of Stanley's $(-1)$-color theorem \cite{s:aog} for colorings of simplicial complexes.